 Alopecia areata (AA) causes hair loss in small, round patches that may go away on their own, or may last for many years.
 Nearly 2% of the U.S. population (about four million people) will develop AA in their lifetime.
 Some people with AA (about 5%) may lose all scalp hair (alopecia totalis) or all scalp and body hair (alopecia universalis).
-The immune system, for unknown reasons, attacks the hair follicle (where the hair grows from) and can cause hair loss anywhere on the body.
+It is an autoimmune disease, in which for unknown reasons your immune system attacks your own hair follicles, (where the hair grows from), resulting in damage that leads to hair loss anywhere on the body.
+Typically, it affects small patches of hair so, it may go completely unnoticed.
+However, more patches of hair loss could develop close together, making it more noticeable.

 AA occurs world-wide in both genders and in every ethnic group.
 Children and young adults are most frequently affected, but persons of all ages are susceptible.
 One in five persons with AA has a family member who also has the disease.